rafikatiwi/MadhatterUI/README.md

 ## How to Use

-In the directory, run the app.py file
+In the project directory, run the app.py file

 ```
 python app.py